joseluismateos/joseluismateos.github.io/_posts/2021-9-15-projects.md

 Here I share some  of the Data Visualization projects I have been developing out of sheer curiosity!
 I hope you enjoy visualizing and understanding social data as much as I do.

+The following two maps have been produced using the programming language R:

 ## Income distribution in the Barcelona province

 <div>